ozovalihasan/bewevi/README.md

 - Clone this repository
 - Open terminal
-- Change directory by using `cd plant`
+- Change directory by using `cd pokemon`
 - Run `npm install`
-- Create `.env.local` file in the plant folder
+- Create `.env.local` file in the pokemon folder
 - Sign in `https://trefle.io/` and get your API key
 - Add `REACT_APP_API_KEY=YourAPIKey>` to .env.local file